 New award launched for African scientists

-AREF has warmly welcomed the launch of a prestigious new award that recognises the research achievements and future potential of a mid-career African scientist in contributing to the control of infectious disease in sub-Saharan Africa.
+AREF has warmly welcomed the launch of a prestigious new award that recognises the research achievements and future potential of a mid-career African scientist in contributing to the control of infectious disease in Africa.
 It will be presented to an individual who shows exceptional promise as an African research leader.

 The inaugural Greenwood Africa Award has been established this year to mark Professor Sir Brian Greenwood’s 80th birthday.
 Professor Greenwood was for 15 years director of the MRC research unit in The Gambia a position later occupied by AREF director Professor Tumani Corrah.
 CBE.